 On April 8, 2021, the OEB rendered its decision regarding the recovery of the DTA amounts allocated to ratepayers for the 2017 to 2022 period (DTA Implementation Decision).
-In its DTA Implementation Decision, the OEB approved recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a twoyear recovery period commencing on July 1, 2021.
+In its DTA Implementation Decision, the OEB approved recovery of the DTA amounts allocated to ratepayers and included in customer rates for the 2017 to 2021 period, plus carrying charges, over a two-year recovery period from July 1, 2021 to June 30, 2023.

-The recovery of the previously shared DTA amounts plus carrying charges resulted in a \$34 million increase in FFO4 for the three months ended March 31, 2023 (2022 - \$34 million) and is expected to result in FFO4 of approximately \$65 million in 2023 (2022 - \$135 million).
+The recovery of the previously shared DTA amounts plus carrying charges resulted in a \$67 million increase in FFO4 for the six months ended June 30, 2023 (2022 - \$68 million).
 In addition, the DTA Implementation Decision required that Hydro One adjust the transmission revenue requirement and the base distribution rates beginning January 1, 2022 to eliminate any further tax savings flowing to customers.
-This resulted in an incremental \$12 million of FFO4 in the first quarter of 2023 (2022 - \$12 million) and is expected to result in additional FFO4 of approximately \$46 million in 2023, but expected to decline annually thereafter.
+This is expected to result in additional FFO4 of approximately \$46 million for 2023, but is anticipated to decline annually thereafter.